Taxiarchis Fountas

-Taxiarchis Fountas (Ταξιάρχης Φούντας; born 4 September 1995) is a Greek professional footballer who plays as a second striker for Super League club OFI and the Greece national team.
+Taxiarchis Fountas (Ταξιάρχης Φούντας; born 4 September 1995) is a Greek professional footballer who plays as a forward for Super League club OFI and the Greece national team.

 After beginning his career at AEK Athens, he went on to play in the Austrian Bundesliga with Grödig, St. Pölten and Austria Wien, while also being on the books of Red Bull Salzburg.
 He also played in Super League Greece for Panionios, Asteras Tripolis and now for OFI.

 Fountas made his senior international debut for Greece in 2015.

 Club career

 AEK Athens

 Taxiarchis Fountas was scouted by Toni Savevski, the head of AEK Athens' youth academy at the time.
 On 17 March 2012.
-Fountas made his senior debut for AEK Athens against Asteras Tripolis being the youngest player to play for AEK Athens in a Superleague game aged 16 years 6 months and 13 days old.
+Fountas made his senior debut for AEK Athens against Asteras Tripolis being the youngest player to play for AEK Athens in a Super League game aged 16 years 6 months and 13 days old.
 He played 31 minutes in this game.
 He made his first start for the club on 22 April on the final day of the 2011–12 regular season against Doxa Drama, completing the whole 90 minutes.

 Fountas scored his first goal for the club in a 1–0 win against Platanias on 28 October 2012, thus becoming the youngest player to score for AEK at the age of 17 years and 54 days.
 He scored another goal against Veria on 18 October 2012 and another one against PAS Giannina on 3 November 2012.
 He was also awarded the MVP award after this match.
 He scored his 4th goal again against Veria on 16 March 2013 with a fine left foot shoot.
 When the club was relegated, the player was released.
 He also scored a snipe against Everton in a friendly match in the summer of 2012.

 Red Bull Salzburg

 In June Fountas was linked with a move to Red Bull Salzburg.
 A potential transfer was complicated by the financial problems of Fountas' club AEK Athens which was on the verge of financial collapse.
 In September 2013, he joined the club on a four-year contract.
 After the signing of his contract, Fountas joined FC Liefering of the Austrian Football First League on a six-month loan.

 In January 2014, Fountas moved on loan to SV Grödig until end of season.
 He made his first appearance in the Austrian Bundesliga a week later.

-At the beginning of the 2014–15 season, Fountas moved on loan to Panionios, returning to the Greek Superleague.
+At the beginning of the 2014–15 season, Fountas moved on loan to Panionios, returning to the Super League Greece.

 After Fountas' exceptional season with Panionios, he was loaned to Asteras Tripolis.
 On 2 January 2016, he scored his first goal with the club to a 4–0 home win against Panthrakikos.
-On 5 January 2015, few days after his first goal with his club in the Greek Superleague, he scored a goal in a 3–0 away win against AEL for Greek Cup.
+On 5 January 2015, few days after his first goal with his club in the Greek Super League, he scored a goal in a 3–0 away win against AEL for the Greek Cup.